Gear

 PREPARED PHOTOTYPE COPPERPLATE

-A thin sheet of copper treated with light-sensitive chemicals.
-The treated side is covered in protective paper, which is stripped away when the plate is loaded into a camera.
+A Thin copper sheet treated with light-sensitive chemicals.
+Covered in protective paper, which is stripped away when the plate is loaded into a camera.

 INK, PAPER, AND ROLLERS